Low Voltage Layout Guide

 Here is the Voltage Drop Formula:

-TOTAL WATTS ON CABLE X LENGTH OF RUN (IN FEET) / CABLE SIZE CONSTANT (FROM CHART BELOW) = VOLTAGE DROP
+TOTAL WATTS ON CABLE X LENGTH OF RUN (IN FEET) X 2 / CABLE SIZE CONSTANT (FROM CHART BELOW) = VOLTAGE DROP

-Example: a 100' run with 150 watts on it using 12 AWG wire will have: 150 w x 100 ft / 7490 cable constant = 2 voltage drop.
-Accordingly the run should be connected to the 13 or 14 volt tap so that after it loses 2 volts, the fixtures will still receive between 11-12 volts.
+Example: a 100' run with 150 watts on it using 12 AWG wire will have: 150 w x 100 ft x 2 / 7490 cable constant = 2 voltage drop.
+Accordingly the run should be connected to the 14 or 15 volt tap so that after it loses 4 volts, the fixtures will still receive between 11-12 volts.

 The best way to avoid voltage drop is to create an efficient layout.
 You can start by grouping fixtures into distance zones.
 Group lighting fixtures with short distances of 0'-25' in the same zone, medium distance fixtures from 25'-50' in the same zone, and lighting fixtures with long distances 75'-100' in a zone.
 A landscape lighting fixture that is 15 feet away from the transformer, and a fixture that is 100 feet away from the transformer should not be on the same run.

 Centralize your voltage load.
 Use a junction box/hub to connect lighting fixtures to the cable run.
 Run one cable to the center of the zone and branch out cables to reach each fixture within that zone.
 This way, the voltage load will be more evenly disbursed.
 This avoids daisy chaining, a method that strings each fixture to one cable in a straight line and increases voltage drop.
 If fixtures are daisy chained, each fixture will drop the voltage, so as you move progressively to farther fixtures they will have less and less voltage.
-If you do daisy chain, try and keep 2-3 fixtures at most in a daisy chain line.
+If you do daisy chain, for halogen-lamped fixtures, try and keep 2-3 fixtures at most in a daisy chain line.
+Low-wattage LED fixtures can be daisy chained to a greater extent since their their voltage loss is less; but even with LEDs, more hubs and less daisy chains results in a system with fewer splices and (therefor) less risk of splice failure.

-Finally, using a thick cable will reduce the voltage drop constant and make it easier for voltage to flow.
-Each lighting fixture should have between 10.75 and 12 volts going to it, and a maximum of one volt difference between surrounding fixtures.
+Finally, using a thicker (lower gauge cable) cable will reduce the voltage drop constant and make it easier for voltage to flow.
+Each halogen-lamped lighting fixture should have between 10.75 and 12 volts going to it, and a maximum of one volt difference between surrounding fixtures.
+LED lamps and fixtures typically have an 8V to 15V range so voltage loss is less of a concern.

 Break your layout into Distance Zones.
 For example put fixtures 15-30 ft away from the transformer on one run, fixtures 25-40 ft on another run, fixtures 30-50 ft on another run, and so on.
 The goal is have all the fixtures on a run be roughly the same distance from the transformer so they have similar amounts of voltage drop.
 That way when you adjust for voltage drop by increasing the voltage for that one run, the lights are not over-volted or under-volted.